Sumitdhiman/InternetArchive/README.md

-# 📂 Open Internet Archive - Chrome Extension
+# 📂 Open Internet Archive - A Browser Extension

 ## 📜 Overview

-This Chrome extension allows users to quickly open the current webpage in [archive.today](https://archive.today) (also known as archive.is).
+This Browser extension allows users to quickly open the current webpage in [archive.today](https://archive.today) (also known as archive.is).
 It features a popup interface that displays the original and cleaned URL (query parameters and fragments removed) before opening the archived version.
 It also includes a "Buy Me a Coffee" link for support.

 ## ✨ Features